 Tanglewood, the venerable Lenox, MA, is the summer home of the Boston Symphony Orchestra since 1940.
 This venue is celebrated across the globe for bringing the world’s greatest lights in classical music, and icons of popular music.
 The grounds of Tanglewood are an experience all their own, and a Tanglewood concert always offers an idyllic Berkshire experience.,

-- Three historic chamber music series – Norfolk Chamber Music Festival, tracing its origins to the 1890s, home to the Yale Summer School of Music in a “shed” dating to 1906; South Mountain Concerts, established in 1918 and still presenting high-caliber recitals in early autumn; and Music Mountain, founded in 1930 as the permanent home for the Gordon String Quartet — one of the leading groups of its time — and continuing to present chamber music as well as jazz and choral concerts.
+More intimate chamber music can be found with several renowned festivals: the Norfolk Chamber Music Festival, tracing its origins to the 1890s; South Mountain Concerts, established in 1918 and still presenting high-caliber recitals in early autumn; Music Mountain, founded in 1930 as the home of the Gordon String Quartet; and the Aston Magna Music Festival, the longest running summer festival of early music.

-- TriArts Sharon Playhouse, tracing its roots to the late 1920s, when a group of stage-struck dreamers formed a play-reading group for their own pleasure, which evolved into a public theater.
+Dramatic theater venues include Barrington Stage, Berkshire Theatre Group (including the Colonial Theater and Berkshire Theater Festival).
+More theater is offered at The Daniel Arts Center in Great Barrington and the TriArts Sharon Playhouse, which traces its roots to the late 1920s when a group of stage-struck dreamers formed a play-reading group which evolved into a public theater.

-- Shakespeare & Company, which in 2000 purchased a 30-acre Lenox campus as its permanent home after two decades of staging productions at The Mount, Edith Wharton’s turn-of-the century estate, yet another historic venue for readings, lectures, and theatrical productions.
+Shakespeare & Company, which in 2000 purchased a 30-acre Lenox campus as its permanent home, presents great plays by the Bard himself, along with other prdocutions, yet another historic venue for readings, lectures, and theatrical productions.